Kalakand Wontons Recipe

 How To Make Kalakand Wontons

-Step 1: Mix 2 tablespoon all-purpose flour and 3 tablespoon water in a bowl to make a thick slurry.
+Step 1: Mix 2 tablespoons of all-purpose flour and 3 tablespoons of water in a bowl to make a thick slurry.
 Set aside.

 Flour slurry in a bowl.